linuxserver/docker-transmission/README.md

 The automatic update is a shell script that downloads a blocklist from the url stored in the settings.json, gunzips it, and restarts the transmission daemon.

 The automatic update will run once a day at 3am local server time.

-For users pulling an update and unable to access the webui setting you may need to set `"rpc-host-whitelist-enabled": false,` in /config/settings.json`

 ## Info